The Who's Tommy

 Act One

-A slide projects the date 1940.
-The Prologue begins with Captain Walker, a handsome English officer in his mid-20s, waiting as his plane is being fueled.
-Walker tries to get the attention of a masked Welder working nearby.
+A slide projects the date: 1940.
+The Prologue begins with Captain Walker, a handsome English officer in his mid-twenties, waiting as his plane is being fueled.
+Walker tries to get the attention of a masked Welder who is working nearby.
 After a few unsuccessful attempts, Walker taps the Welder's back.
 The Welder removes the mask; the Welder is a woman.
 Walker offers her a cigarette, which she accepts before walking away.
 He follows her.
-Using World War II in London as a backdrop, the Prologue continues to chronicle Captain Walker and Mrs. Walker's marriage, and Captain Walker's deployment to parachute into Germany ("Overture").
+Using World War II in London as a backdrop, the Prologue continues to chronicle Captain Walker and Mrs. Walker's marriage, then Captain Walker's deployment to parachute into Germany ("Overture").
 The Prologue ends with two German foot soldiers firing their machine guns at Captain Walker.

-A slide announces 'London.'
-Uncle Ernie appears and knocks on the front door of the Walker house; he presents the pregnant Mrs. Walker with sardines, eggs, milk - all contraband food items.
-She thanks him, and as he leaves, he runs into two officers approaching the house.
-The officers tell Mrs. Walker that Captain Walker is missing and they don't expect to find him ("It's A Boy").
-Mrs. Walker takes the official papers from one of the officers, and steps back into the house, closing the door.
+A slide announces the location: London.
+Uncle Ernie appears and knocks on the front door of the Walker house; he presents the pregnant Mrs. Walker with sardines, eggs, milk – all contraband food items.
+She thanks him and, as he leaves, he runs into two officers who are approaching the house.
+The officers tell Mrs. Walker that Captain Walker is missing and they don't expect to find him ("It's a Boy").
+Mrs. Walker takes the official papers from one of the officers and steps back into the house, closing the door.
 The officers see Ernie and hand him a bottle of whiskey as they leave.
 Ernie slowly opens the bottle and takes a quick drink.
 He stands uncomfortable, alone.
-He reopens the bottle and takes a long drink; the doorway to the Walker's house disappears and Ernie is left alone on stage.
-A section of barbed wire appears and a German guard pushes along a line of Allied prisoners, including Walker.
+He reopens the bottle and takes a longer drink; the doorway to the Walker's house disappears, and Ernie is left alone onstage.
+A section of barbed wire appears, and a German guard pushes along a line of Allied prisoners, including Walker.

 A slide announces the date: 1941.
 Walker, seen in silhouette, paces back and forth.
 Uncle Ernie puts away the whiskey bottle as a Nurse pushes Mrs. Walker in a wheelchair.
-Another Nurse enters holding a small bundle, a baby boy, which she gives to Mrs. Walker ("It's A Boy - Part 2").
+Another Nurse enters holding a small bundle, a baby boy, which she gives to Mrs. Walker ("It's a Boy – Part 2").
 As Ernie continues swigging from the whiskey bottle, slides announce the passing years: 1942, 1943, 1944; we continue to see Walker pace back and forth.
-After a slide announces '1945,' Allied soldiers enter the complex in which Walker is kept.
-One of the soldiers leads Walker away, telling him the Allies have won the war.
+After a slide announces: 1945, Allied soldiers enter the complex in which Walker is kept.
+One of the soldiers leads Walker away, telling him that the Allies have won the war.

-Inside the Walker home, Mrs. Walker, her lover and Four Year-Old Tommy are preparing to celebrate her 21st birthday: a cake with 21 candles, a bottle of champagne and 2 glasses sit on a table in the living room.
-The room also has a large wardrobe with a full length mirror on its face.
-The lover, dressed in t-shirt and trousers with suspenders, watches tenderly as Mrs. Walker blows out the candles and cuts the cake.
-Both express the hope the coming year will be a good one ("Twenty-One").
+Inside the Walker home, Mrs. Walker, her lover and Four-Year-Old Tommy are preparing to celebrate her 21st birthday: a cake with 21 candles, a bottle of champagne and two glasses sit on a table in the living room.
+The room also has a large wardrobe with a full-length mirror on its face.
+The lover, dressed in a t-shirt and trousers with suspenders, watches tenderly as Mrs. Walker blows out the candles and cuts the cake.
+Both express the hope that the coming year will be a good one ("Twenty-One").
 Mrs. Walker puts the boy in bed and enters the living room to join her lover.
 Captain Walker, accompanied by two officers, approaches the front door of the Walker house.
 After the officers leave, Walker enters as Mrs. Walker and the lover embrace.
-When Mrs. Walker moves to touch Walker, the lover pushes Walker back toward the door, which precipitates a fight and awakens Four Year-Old Tommy.
-The boy enters the room, and Mrs. Walker turns him toward the mirror, thinking this will keep him from witnessing the scene.
+When Mrs. Walker moves to touch Walker, the lover pushes Walker back toward the door, which precipitates a fight and awakens Four-Year-Old Tommy.
+The boy enters the room, and Mrs. Walker turns him toward the mirror, thinking that this will keep him from witnessing the scene.
 The lover and Walker continue fighting.
 When Mrs. Walker tries to separate the men, the lover slaps her; he picks up a chair to throw at Walker.
-Walker, enraged, pulls out and fires his revolver, hitting the lover in the head, killing him.
+Walker, enraged, pulls out and fires his revolver, hitting the lover in the head and killing him.
 After Walker lowers the gun, they notice Tommy, who has watched it all in the mirror.
-They hysterically tell Tommy, who is still facing the mirror, that he hasn't seen or heard anything, and they demand he never tell a soul what happened.
+They hysterically tell Tommy, who is still facing the mirror, that he hasn't seen or heard anything, and they demand that he never tell a soul what happened.

-The police arrive as Mrs. Walker assures Tommy everything will be all right.
-Tommy doesn't respond to her questions and continues to stare into the mirror; the room takes on an unreal quality -- doors take new positions, chairs fly through the air.
-As the police question Mr. and Mrs. Walker and military policemen arrive, the Narrator - or Adult Tommy - flies down.
-He will be Four Year-Old Tommy's guide, even as the young boy's mind is occupied with recording everything it sees and hears ("Amazing Journey").
+The police arrive as Mrs. Walker assures Tommy that everything will be alright.
+Tommy doesn't respond to her questions and continues to stare into the mirror; the room takes on an unreal quality – doors take new positions, chairs fly through the air.
+As the police question Mr. and Mrs. Walker and military policemen arrive, the Narrator – or Adult Tommy – flies down.
+He will be Four-Year-Old Tommy's guide, even as the young boy's mind is occupied with recording everything that it sees and hears ("Amazing Journey").
 Uncle Ernie enters and tries to embrace his brother, but is held back by a policeman.
-After taking another drink, Ernie puts his arm around young Tommy, who is still staring in the mirror.
+After taking another drink, Ernie puts his arm around young Tommy, who is still staring into the mirror.
 The Narrator vanishes as the house disappears.

 Back home, the Walkers worry about whether to leave Tommy with his alcoholic Uncle Ernie ("Do You Think It's Alright").
 Once alone with Tommy, Ernie molests him ("Fiddle About").